abinit/abinit/doc/tutorial/gwr1.md

 The meaning of the different columns should be self-explanatory.

-As usual, we can use `abiopen.py` with the `-p` (`--print`) option to have a summary of the most important results printed to screen:
+As usual, we can use `abiopen.py` with the `-p` (`--print`) option to print to screen a summary of the most important results:
 Try, for instance:

 ```
-abiopen.py tgwr_3o_DS1_GWR.nc -p
+abiopen.py tgwr_3o_GWR.nc -p
 ```

-The last section printed to the screen gives ous the QP direct gaps:
+The last section gives the QP direct gaps:

 ```
 =============================== GWR parameters ===============================